fnproject/fn/docs/developers/function-file.md

 `idle_timeout` (optional) is the time in seconds a container will remain alive without receiving any new requests; hot functions will stay alive as long as they receive a request in this interval.
 Default: `30`.

+`max_requests` (optional) max number of requests a container can execute.
+After max_requests of requests are handled, the container will be terminated.
+Default: `0` unlimited.